Most tested M3.5

 Applying Ratios to Problems

-This topic covers how to use ratios to compare and scale quantities in practical scenarios like mixing solutions or converting units.
-Mastering ratios is crucial for solving multi-step problems where you need to relate different quantities to each other without a calculator.
+Ratios compare and scale quantities in practical scenarios like mixing solutions or converting units, and are crucial for solving multi-step problems where you need to relate different quantities to each other without a calculator.

 Part of the ESAT Mathematics 1 syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.